EXPECTED CUMULATIVE PROGRESS

 If you were (1) admitted as a first year student, (2) have completed two years, and (3) can complete all requirements for your undergraduate degree within four years, you are eligible to apply for an exemption from ECP Progress Checks.

-2. Have your departmental advisor(s) for your major(s) and minor(s) sign the Degree Plan Contract.
+- Have your departmental advisor(s) for your major(s) and minor(s) sign the Degree Plan Contract.

-3. Declare your Degree Expected Term on MyUCLA (Academics tab > Academic Profile > Declare Candidacy Term).
+- Declare your Degree Expected Term on MyUCLA (Academics tab > Academic Profile > Declare Candidacy Term).

-1. Check the status of your ECP Exemption on MyUCLA (Academics tab > Advising and Academic Services > Petitions) within five to 10 business days.
+- Check the status of your ECP Exemption on MyUCLA (Academics tab > Advising and Academic Services > Petitions) within five to 10 business days.

 IMPORTANT NOTE: If your ECP Exemption Program Plan is approved, then you will no longer be monitored for ECP and will not be allowed to register after your last term.
 An enrollment lock will be placed on your record once your exemption is approved to prevent enrollment after the last term on your Degree Plan Contract.

 If there are substantive changes to your program plan (e.g. not graduating in four years), it may result in a rescission of your exemption.
-Consult with a College Counselor if you must make subsequent changes to your program plan.
+Consult with a College advisor if you must make subsequent changes to your program plan.

 STUDENTS REGISTERED WITH THE CENTER FOR ACCESSIBLE EDUCATION (CAE): If you are registered with CAE and a reduced course load is recommended by a physician, therapist, etc., you are eligible to be exempt from ECP.
-Please consult with CAE for the appropriate verification which should then be submitted to your College advising/counseling unit for processing.
+Please consult with CAE for the appropriate verification which should then be submitted to your College advising unit for processing.

-Section 3: ECP Appeal/Time to Degree
+Section 3: Time to Degree

 Section 4: Other ECP Frequently Asked Questions